On this page:

 The cost of child care is around AUD$120 per day or AUD $600 for a full week.
 If you hold a scholarship paid directly by the Commonwealth of Australia you should be eligible to receive help with the cost of child care:

-- The Australian Government provides assistance through Child Care Benefit (CCB) and Child Care Rebate (CCR).
+- The Australian Government provides assistance through the Child Care Subsidy (CCS).
 You can apply for these only when your child is in Australia, and you will also need to have an Australian Tax File Number (TFN) to complete your application.
-There can be significant delays in processing Child Care Benefit applications.
-Child Care Benefit is variable depending on your income, while the Child Care Rebate covers 50% of your child care fees, up to $7,500 per year.
+There can be significant delays in processing CCS applications.
+The CCS is variable depending on your income.

 - The University also offers a Student Rebate.
 Your child does not have to attend a University child care centre to be eligible for the student rebate as it can be paid to cover the costs at any childcare centre.
 The Student Rebate is based on your income and on the amount you would pay at the University's centres.
 The maximum Student Rebate is less than $10 per day.For low income students, after all government payments and the Student Rebate, most students will end up paying approximately AUD$140 to AUD$150 a week for full time care, five days a week.
 For further information about managing your finances, see Student Financial Aid adviser.